mattpe/wbma/docs/w2-postman.md

 10. `PUT media` to change description of your file
 11. `POST favourite` to like some file

-**Return your user_id AND username in the mediaservice to tuubi.**
+**Submit your user_id AND username you made in bullet 4. to Oma assignment.**

 ## Extra

-Add login component and service to yesterdays first [exercise](w2-services.md).
+Add login component and service to last weeks Services [exercise](w2-services.md).

 1. Implement login functionality
-2. Save token and user data to local storage
+2. Save token and user data to [local storage](https://developer.mozilla.org/en-US/docs/Web/API/Window/localStorage)